 In any case, chances are that if you have followed #1 to #9 above, you will never have to worry about #10.

 Books have the amazing ability to transport you to different times and places and make you live a thousand lives in a lifetime.
-Nurturing good reading habits in children is your way to passing that superpower on to them and giving them a best friend for life.
+Nurturing good reading habits in children is your way of passing that superpower onto them and giving them a best friend for life.
 So, do try these tips out and soon you will have created the next generation of lifelong readers and learners.

 Revisit the key points of the post here